Abusing Cache Line Dirty States to Leak Information in Commercial Processors: WB Timing-Based Channels

 In this section, we discuss how to use the dirty bits of cache lines in \textit{one} cache set to leak information, which is referred to as the \textit{target set}.
 Each cache line in the cache set has a dirty bit to indicate whether it has been modified so that each target set can encode multiple bits.
-The Least-Recently Used cache replacement policy and its variants are widely deployed in Intel's modern commercial processors, which evict the least recently used cache line.
+The least-recently-used (LRU) cache replacement policy and its variants, which evict the LRU cache line, are widely deployed in Intel's modern commercial processors.
 For the convenience of description, we assume that the processor uses the LRU replacement algorithm.
-In the following chapters, we will introduce the situation of real commercial processors.
-To transfer information using an WB channel, there are generally three phases:
+In the following sections, we will introduce the situation of real commercial processors.
+To transfer information using a WB channel, there are generally three phases, and these can be described as follows.

-\textbf{Initialization Phase:} First, The receiver performs a sequence of memory accesses to ensure no dirty cache lines in the target set.
+\textbf{Initialization phase.} First, the receiver performs a sequence of memory accesses to ensure that there are no dirty cache lines in the target set.

-\textbf{Encoding Phase:} The sender chooses whether to modify a cache line mapped to the target set to a dirty state depends on the information to be sent.
-Algorithms in this paper are lightweight in the encoding phase, and the sender only needs to use one cache line at most to encode data.
+\textbf{Encoding phase.} The sender chooses whether to modify a cache line mapped to the target set to a dirty state depending on the information to be sent.
+Algorithms in this paper are lightweight in the encoding phase, and the sender only needs to use one cache line to encode the data.

-\textbf{Decoding Phase:} The receiver can conclude whether there is a dirty cache line in the target set by measuring the latency to replace the target set.
+\textbf{Decoding phase.} The receiver can conclude whether there is a dirty cache line in the target set by measuring the latency of replacing the target set.

 Note that when the latency of replacing the target set is measured in the decoding phase, the target set is also initialized.
 Therefore, the subsequent initialization phase can be omitted.
 Moreover, the sender is an independent process, which means it is trivial to generate some local variables and put them in dirty states.